orviwan/XCI-Dub/README.md

 # XCI-Dub
-Roman numal watch face for Pebble.
+Roman numeral watch face for Pebble.

 If the Pebble had been around in Roman days, perhaps this would have been Julius Caesars watchface.